 CPU Warning Temperature: This is the temperature that the computer will respond to an overheating CPU.
+The default is disabled.

-Enabled: Temperature is monitored on the CPU

-Disabled: This feature is turned off.
+Enabled: Temperature is monitored on the CPU Disabled: This feature is turned off.

 Current CPU Temperature: This is the current temperature of the CPU.